ZhimaoLin/direct-approval-rate-and-release-deadline/README.md

 * close_time
   * The time that the code review is closed

+For each repository, it shows the number of files that we skip due to there is no close date in the discussion txt files.
+Also, `step1.py` clears all the rows contains invalid data such as `NA` before it outputs the result into csv files.

 ### Download the dataset from [CROP](https://crop-repo.github.io) website and extract to `direct-approval-rate-and-release-deadline/step1` folder
 Please go to [https://crop-repo.github.io/](https://crop-repo.github.io/) and click `Download` on the left-hand side bar.
 You can download a file called `corp.zip` on that page. <br>
 If you cannot find the dataset from above website, please check our backup repository [direct-approval-rate-and-release-deadline-dataset](https://github.com/ZhimaoLin/direct-approval-rate-and-release-deadline-dataset), which contains a copy of the dataset that we use.